jll38/react-flask-youtube-dl/README.md

 1. Clone the repository.

-2. Install the dependencies by running `npm install` in the  directory.
+2. Install the dependencies by running `npm install` in the `client` directory.

 3. Install Flask and other requirements by running `pip install -r requirements.txt` in the `flask-server` directory.